Sinethyah/Covid19-Data-Analysis-Project/README.md

-# PortfolioProject
+# Queries on Covid-19 Data
-These are some SQL queries done on the existing COVID-19 data from the public Health database.
+Implemented basic SQL queries on Covid-19 data (retrieved from the Public Health Database) by manipulating the data to find informative insights.